eflautt/ga-data-science/lessons/lesson-6/readme.md

 * The Xs are independent of each other (low multicollinearity)
 * The resulting values passes linear assumptions (dependent on problem)

+**Check:** What is linear regression and when does can it be applied?

+<a name="demo1"></a>
-#### Regressing and normal distributions
+### Demo: Regressing and normal distributions (# mins)

 When working with linear regressions, it helps to have data with normal distributions.
 Linear regressions have linear solutions, and we want this linear solution to explain the majority, "normal" part of our data; not the outliers!
-If the data is not normally distributed, the model could introduce _bias_, a term we will discuss more in detail further into the course.
+If the data is not normally distributed, the model could introduce _bias_, a term we will be discussing in more detail later on in the course.

 For example, let's look at explaining the relationship between an animal's body weight, and their brain weight.